davepar/gcalendarsync/README.md

 ## Set Up

+Follow these steps to set up the calendar, spreadsheet, and script:
-* Create a new Google Calendar (in the dropdown next to "My calendars" in the left sidebar).
+* Create a new Google Calendar (in the dropdown next to "My calendars" in the left sidebar of Calendar).
-* Give the Calendar a name and change other fields as desired.
+* Give the calendar a name and change other fields as desired, i.e. set up sharing.
-* Open the new Calendar's settings ("Calendar settings" in the dropdown next to the calendar name).
+* Open the new calendar's settings ("Calendar settings" in the dropdown next to the calendar name).
 * Copy the "Calendar ID" from the Calendar Address section.
 It should look like an email address.
 * Create a Google Spreadsheet at http://drive.google.com.
 * In the Tools menu, select Script Editor.
 * Give the project a name.
 * Paste in the code from gcalendarsync.js.
-* Paste in the Calendar ID from above in the "calendarId" value in the script.
+* For the "calendarId" value in the script, paste in the Calendar ID from above.
 * Save the script.

 Now set up the spreadsheet.
 You can either copy